realpython/python-guide/docs/starting/install3/osx.rst

 Let's install a real version of Python.

 Before installing Python, you'll need to install GCC.
-GCC can be obtained by downloading `XCode <http://developer.apple.com/xcode/>`_, the smaller `Command Line Tools <https://developer.apple.com/downloads/>`_ (must have an Apple account) or the even smaller `OSX-GCC-Installer <https://github.com/kennethreitz/osx-gcc-installer#readme>`_ package.
+GCC can be obtained by downloading `Xcode <http://developer.apple.com/xcode/>`_, the smaller `Command Line Tools <https://developer.apple.com/downloads/>`_ (must have an Apple account) or the even smaller `OSX-GCC-Installer <https://github.com/kennethreitz/osx-gcc-installer#readme>`_ package.

 .. note::
-    If you already have XCode installed, do not install OSX-GCC-Installer.
+    If you already have Xcode installed, do not install OSX-GCC-Installer.
     In combination, the software can cause issues that are difficult to diagnose.

 .. note::
-    If you perform a fresh install of XCode, you will also need to add the commandline tools by running ``xcode-select --install`` on the terminal.
+    If you perform a fresh install of Xcode, you will also need to add the commandline tools by running ``xcode-select --install`` on the terminal.

 While OS X comes with a large number of UNIX utilities, those familiar with